NKrit/RepUnitTyping/README.md

 ```
 python RepUnitTyping.py --help

 Usage: python RepUnitTyping.py [options] FASTQ_1/FASTA FASTQ_2(optional)

 Options:
   --version             show program's version number and exit
   -h, --help            show this help message and exit
   -p, --pred            set this if you try prediction of the number of repeat
                         units based on hits on flanking sequences [Default is
                         off]
   --seq                 set this if input is a fasta file that contains only a
                         complete genomic sequence or assembled contigs from an
                         Mtb isolate [Default is off]
   -s SWIFT, --swift=SWIFT
                         swift mode, either "on" or "off" [Default: off]
   -O OUTDIR, --outdir=OUTDIR
                         output directory [Default: running directory]
   -o OUTPUT, --output=OUTPUT
                         basename of output files generated [Default:
                         RepUnitTyping]
   -f, --filter          stringent filtering of reads (used only for low
                         quality reads)[Default is off]
   --sorted              set this only when the reads are sorted to a reference
                         genome [Default is off]
   -d, --detail          enable detail mode, keeping intermediate files for
                         checking [Default is off]
   -q Q_FASTA, --query=Q_FASTA
                         query file for repeat units [Default is rep_unit.fasta
                         in "ref" subdirectory]
+  -c CUTOFF, --cutoff=CUTOFF
+                        threshold for the presence of each sequence [Default:
+                        0.1] times as compared with the average read depth

 ```
 ## Examples:
 ```